Kodular/Documentation/docs/components/sensors/barcode-scanner.md

 Text result of the previous scan.

 `UseExternalScanner`
-If true App Inventor will look for and use an external scanning program        such as "Bar Code Scanner."
+If true Kodular will look for and use an external scanning program        such as "Bar Code Scanner."

 ## Events
 `AfterScan(text result)`